Archive for July, 2010

 When we arrived, the Otgonbayr family was busy shearing their sheep.
 Apparently the wool is worth 50¢ per kilogram.
 They offered to let me try shearing myself, but the sheep were covered in ticks so I declined.

 I’ve been misled all my life into believing that Manly Men smoke Marlboros.
 It turns out that that’s just a marketing ploy.
-Real Manly Men smoke cigarettes they’ve rolled themselves out of newspaper!
+Real Manly Men smoke cigarettes they’ve rolled themselves using newspaper!

 June 29, 20:30